bradford-hamilton/Ruby-On-Quails/guides/source/api_documentation_guidelines.md

 Method Visibility
 -----------------

-When writing documentation for Rails, it's important to understand the difference between public user-facing API vs internal API.
+When writing documentation for Quails, it's important to understand the difference between public user-facing API vs internal API.

-Rails, like most libraries, uses the private keyword from Ruby for defining internal API.
+Quails, like most libraries, uses the private keyword from Ruby for defining internal API.
 However, public API follows a slightly different convention.
-Instead of assuming all public methods are designed for user consumption, Rails uses the `:nodoc:` directive to annotate these kinds of methods as internal API.
+Instead of assuming all public methods are designed for user consumption, Quails uses the `:nodoc:` directive to annotate these kinds of methods as internal API.

-This means that there are methods in Rails with `public` visibility that aren't meant for user consumption.
+This means that there are methods in Quails with `public` visibility that aren't meant for user consumption.

 An example of this is `ActiveRecord::Core::ClassMethods#arel_table`: